Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -15-countthatword - counts word in a file -16-whatsnext - displays line containing a pattern and 3 lines after -17-hidethisword - display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+-18-letteronly - display all lines of the file /etc/ssh/sshd_config starting with a letter.